-First, I pick out two pastels: a light and medium value.
+First, I pick out two pastels: a light and medium value (I'm using Mount Visions pastels, which work great on suede matboard).
 Starting with the light, I rough in the areas where the highlights are in the reference photo.
 When I feel I have the lights reasonably correct, I take the medium value and do a loose drawing using the lights as a guide.

 Now I pull out a couple of pastel pencils and define the drawing a bit better.